The OS Structure, User & Kernel Mode, Interrupts

 2. Loaded in main memory

-Typically a number is associated with each system call.
+Typically a system call number is associated with each system call.

 System-Call Interface: